Orvieto and Civita di Bagnoregio Day Tour from Civitavecchia Port

 • 2

-A very interesting network of subterrenean and underground galleries which criss-crossed and extended over several stories for miles.
-Originally exavated more than 3 thousand years ago by the Etruscan to tap the water.
-Afterward, became refuge of people due to barbarical invasions.
-Then in the first half of the 1900s used as fridge.
+A very interesting network of subterranean and underground galleries that criss-crossed and extended over several stories for miles.
+Originally excavated more than 3 thousand years ago by the Etruscan to tap the water.
+Afterward, became a refuge for people due to barbaric invasions.
+Then, in the first half of the 1900s used as a fridge.

 1 hour 30 minutes Admission ticket not included